I Want To...

 Are all stages of esophageal cancer treated with surgery?

-As with most types of cancer, determining treatment, including surgery, depends on the patient and his or her circumstances.
-Generally, surgery (in combination with chemotherapy and often radiation as well) is done for all stages of esophageal cancer except for Stage IV.
+As with most types of cancer, determining the treatment, which may include surgery, depends on the patient’s individual needs.
+Generally, we perform surgery (often, in combination with chemotherapy and radiation) for all stages of esophageal cancer except for Stage IV.
 Stage IV cancers are usually treated with chemotherapy only.
 Surgery and radiation may be used in some cases for relief from symptoms, such as to relieve pain or help with swallowing.

 How much recovery time is needed after surgery?